 If you do not know the name and address of the freeholder you could check this on the Land Register.
 The Leasehold Reform, Housing and Urban Development Act 1993 (Section 41) also allows you to serve a notice on any person receiving the rent on behalf of the landlord requiring them to give you the name and address of the freeholder.

 To start the formal process you must serve a notice on the freeholder under Section 42 of The Leasehold Reform, Housing and Urban Development Act 1993.
-There is no prescribed form for the notice and it does not have to be served by a solicitor, but it must include the following information:-
+There is no prescribed form for the notice, but it must include the following information:-

 - The full name of the tenant/s and the address of the flat